cotobadesign/cotoba-agent-oss-docs/source/About.rst

 Use NLU elements to create a pattern branching scenario with intent of the intent recognition  engine.
 In this case, the intent and slot for the intent recognition engine can be obtained by using the nluintent and nluslot element.

 In addition, the dialog platform performs a rule-based intent recognition according to the description of the scenario and returns a response according to the results evaluated by pattern matching, but if there is no matching pattern, the dialog control is performed using the intent results of the intent recognition.
 This is to give priority to what the scenario author describes over the consequences of the intent recognition.
 As an exception, if there is a category with only a wildcard as a pattern, the match is processed after both the scenario description match and the intent recognition match fail to match.
-Even if you define a child element nlu, the contents of the pattarn element will still result in the usual pattern evaluation; see nlu for the attributes of nlu elements.
+Even if you define a child element nlu, the contents of the pattern element will still result in the usual pattern evaluation; see :ref:`nlu<pattern_nlu>`  for the attributes of nlu elements.

 In the following example, if the result of the intent recognition engine is "Restaurant Search", it matches the pattern and returns the intent list and slot list of the intent recognition engine.